m-engl/password-generator/README.md

 ## changes:

+2020-03-19:
+* Beta-version ready for testing
+* Convertion to .exe

 2020-03-18:
 * the program is working just fine, all functionality = OK
 * changing "OK" button to +/- buttons for better user experience